-All obstacles that have bells to mark the completion of the obstacle, must be hit with any body part above the chest; no kicking of bells will be allowed.
-Violation of this rule will result in an obstacle failure.
+All obstacles that have bells to mark the completion of the obstacle, must be hit with any body part.
+Kicking of bells is allowed.

 In the event that a participant fails an obstacle due to interference from another competitor, the affected competitor may restart the obstacle, after receiving permission from an official.